RTXteam/RTX-KG2/README.md

 tested since in our setup, we nearly always perform the KG2 build and Neo4j hosting on separate AWS instances.

+# Post-setup tasks

+We typically define a DNS `CNAME` record for the KG2 server endpoint hostname, of the form `kg2endpoint-kg2-X-Y.rtx.ai`, where `X` is the major version number and `Y` is the minor version number.

 # Structure of the JSON KG2

 The file `kg2.json` is an intermediate file that is probably only of use to KG2